 Mothers of the world – raise your hand if you find yourself somewhere in that cycle?

 I left an arguably pinnacle job after having my third child because we just couldn’t afford fulltime childcare for three children in New York City.
-A reality that encompasses much more than a pay gap, but no social economic issue exists in isolation.
+(A reality that encompasses much more than a pay gap, but no social economic issue exists in isolation.)
 My husband and I decided I would quit my job primarily because I made less than my husband….and thus the cycle is reinforced.

-I can be grateful for and desire motherhood AND imagine equality in the professional workspace in the same body.
-And so can you.
+I can desire motherhood* AND imagine equality in the professional workspace in the same body.

 - The Gender Pay Gap is Largely Because of Motherhood